 Supporting Thermostat Stewardship

 In 2008, CPSC and the California Sierra Club co-sponsored AB 2347, the Mercury Thermostat Collection Act.
 This was the first extended producer responsibility bill to become law in California.
-The not-for-profit Thermostat Recycling Corporation (TRC) was formed to comply with the new law, and has developed a convenient take-back program for mercury thermostats.
-Under this law, heating and air conditioning (HVAC) wholesalers are required to accept mercury thermostats from the public free-of-charge, and contractors who remove mercury thermostats are legally required to recycle them.
-The Department of Toxic Substances Control drafted regulations to implement the new law and sought public input.
-On February 19, 2013, CPSC and our partner organizations drafted and submitted comments on the proposed regulations.
+The nonprofit Thermostat Recycling Corporation (TRC) was formed to serve as the stewardship organization and to develop a convenient take-back program.
+Under the law, heating and air conditioning (HVAC) wholesalers must accept mercury thermostats from the public free-of-charge, and contractors who remove mercury thermostats must recycle them.
+For a free downloadable brochure click here.

 - CA Mercury Thermostat Law Now in Effect – Thermostat Recycling Corporation Press Release 7/8/09

 - Manufacturers Implement Mercury Thermostat Recycling Program in CA– Thermostat Recycling Corp.
 6/18/09

 - Assemblyman Ruskin holds a press conference, signing the historic producer responsibility law:

 AB 2347 press conference at the Palo Alto Water Treatment Facility, October 20, 2008Pictured (Left to right): Barbara Spector, Mayor of Los Gatos; Rick Brauch, Dept. of Toxic Substances Control;Heidi Sanborn, CPSC; Ira Ruskin, Assemblymember and Author of AB 2347; Bill Magavern,Sierra Club California; Pat Foster, Mayor of East Palo Alto; Larry Klein, Mayor of Palo Alto;Samantha Omey, Honeywell